If I have more questions, what do I do?Please email firstname.lastname@example.org

-If you competed AM and OUTLAW anywhere, you will ride OUTLAW in both surf and skim if dual registration was selected.
-If you competed PRO anywhere, you will compete PRO at the World Wake Surfing Championship.
+If you competed Amateur and Outlaw anywhere, you will ride Outlaw in both surf and skim if dual registration was selected.
+If you competed Pro anywhere, you will compete Pro at the World Wake Surfing Championship.

 - You competed Pro because there was no Outlaw class

 - You competed Pro because the World Series organizer promoted you to Pro based on performance (will be validated and assessed).